nandaaa23/game-hub/README.md

 ## 🎮 Project Description

-**Flail HUB** is a web-based hub of classic arcade games with a useless twist.
+**GAME HUB** is a web-based hub of classic arcade games with a useless twist.
 We’ve thrown out perfectly good keyboard and mouse controls and replaced them with hand tracking, body movement, and voice commands.

 It’s less of a "game hub" and more of a **"flail hub."**